Kingdom: New Lands

-Kingdom: New Lands is a 2016 strategy game developed by Noio and Licorice and published by Raw Fury.
+Kingdom: New Lands is a 2016 strategy game developed by Amsterdam-based Noio and Iceland-based Licorice and published by Raw Fury.
 It was released on 9 August 2016 for Windows, macOS, and Xbox One.
 A follow-up of the 2015 video game Kingdom, players take control of a mounted monarch as they build and defend their kingdom from monsters called the Greed.
 The monarch can recruit subjects such as builders and archers to fortify their base, while progressing towards their goal of ruling over five islands.
 New Lands was a free update for owners of the original version.
 Versions for iOS and Android were released in March 2017, and for Nintendo Switch in September 2017, followed by PlayStation 4 on 16 January 2018.
 The game received mixed to generally positive reviews on release.

 Gameplay

 Kingdom: New Lands is a 2D side-scrolling strategical and roguelike game.
 The player character is a monarch mounted upon a steed, who must build a kingdom and defend it at night from monsters called the Greed.
 At the same time, they must progress between five procedurally generated islands by repairing a ship, with each island being more difficult than the last.
 The monarch begins with two villagers and a small number of coins.
 To build the kingdom, the monarch must recruit subjects and give them jobs, such as builders that construct defenses, or archers that attack the Greed and hunt rabbits for coins.
 Coins can be spent to hire new villagers found at camps outside the kingdom, or used to construct walls and repair useful buildings.
 Recruited subjects can be given jobs if the monarch spends coins to buy equipment, but if the villagers are attacked by the Greed, they lose their tools and become beggars.
 Monarchs must keep the constantly increasing waves of Greed at bay, in order to prevent them from stealing the monarch's crown and causing a game over.